By Marcus Thulsidas, Director: Business Development, Utility Systems

 Gone are the days of splitting the entire estate’s water bill by the number of units.
 Prepaid metering means that users pay for their consumption only.

-If you’re a developer or estate body corporate, visit the Utility Systems website where you’ll find a list of approved distributors.
+If you’re a developer or estate body corporate, visit Utility Systems to find a list of approved distributors.

 4. What’s in it for municipalities?